joonb14/GAZEL/README.md

 named <b>"checkpoint/illum_facepos.tflite"</b> model has best accuracy<br>
 You can check the output also on Logcat. <b>TAG is "MOBED_GazePoint"</b><br>

-### Working on...
+### Worked on...
-MobiGaze uses Personalized model.
+MobiGaze uses <b>Personalized model</b>.
 This example is based on my Data(Wearing glasses).
-So would not work well on other person.<br>
+So would not work well on other person.(Have already tested...)<br>
-Now working on Calibration.
-Typically we are going to use 5 points calibration with translation, and rescaling.<br>
+We used  5 points calibration with translation, and rescaling.<br>
 5 points are TopLeft, TopRight, BottomLeft, BottomRight, and Center<br>
 We also tried to provide SVR calibration.
 However, multi output SVR doesn't exist in android.
-So we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for x and y coordinate.<br>
+So we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for each x and y coordinate.<br>
 However the problem is...
-I cannot get the right cost and gamma for SVR... and it seems to need much more calibration point than 5. <br>
+I cannot get the right cost and gamma for SVR... and it seems to need much more calibration points than 5. <br>
-So we use default calibration method with translation, and rescaling.<br>
+So we are using translation, and rescaling as default calibration method.<br>
 Keras model training & conversion Code will be uploaded soon.<br>

 ## TFLite Configuration<a id="tflite_config"></a>